First-Time Buyer's Guide to Better Credit

-Raise your FICO score to buy a home in Santa Rosa with Roxanne Mercer Real Estate as your real estate professional - (707) 318-8829
+Raise your FICO score to buy a house in Santa Rosa with Roxanne Mercer Real Estate as your real estate agent - 7073188829

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 600.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the pieces in deciding your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people normally having a score of 600.
+In recent years, however, some borrowers have seen their score drop dramatically as a result of unemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in summing up your FICO score are:

 • Credit to Debt Ratio — How much do you owe versus your available credit?